 See, e.g., Environmental Law Foundation v.
 State Water Resources Control Bd.
 (2023) 89 Cal.App.5th 451, 496 as modified (Apr.13, 2023), review denied (June 14, 2023).

+To be clear, not every regional water board action that would authorize a lowering of high quality waters will involve the same categories of social or economic community costs identified in the Central Valley record.
+Each permitting action should evaluate only those costs and impacts that are reasonably foreseeable, relevant, and supported by the record for the particular discharge and receiving water.